Social Support

 The Alaska Blood Cancers Support Group provides an opportunity for people with blood cancers to discuss concerns, anxieties, and feelings related to illness and treatment.
 The group provides support and education by meeting with others with similar experiences.

-You can register by visiting this website and finding the next meeting of the group, and you can confirm by reaching out to Kelly Marre, LMSW, at kmarre@cpgh.org.
+You can register by visiting this website and finding the next meeting of the group, and you can confirm by reaching out to Kelly Marre, LCSW, at kmarre@cpgh.org.

-Cancer Connection’s mission is to bring together health and wellness resources for people residing in Southeast Alaska, thereby empowering them to make sound decisions and choices with the goal of prolonging their quality of life whether in time of crisis or fulfillment.
+Cancer Connection is a grassroots, nonprofit with a mission is to bring together health and wellness resources for people residing in Southeast Alaska, thereby empowering them to make sound decisions and choices with the goal of prolonging their quality of life whether in time of crisis or fulfillment.

-The Juneau Cancer Survivors’ Support Group meets on the third Tuesday of each month at 6:30pm at 3225 Hospital Drive.
+The Juneau Cancer Survivors’ Support Group meets on the third Tuesday of each month at 6:30pm at 1701 Salmon Creek Lane and on Zoom.

 To learn more about their resources and support group, please visit their website here.
 You can also reach out to admin@cancerconnectionak.org or (907) 796-2273.